 Furthermore, reviewing translations performed that way is extremely difficult.
 It is by no mean a proofreading exercise, but rather an editing exercise.
 We had to edit large texts which comprised parts translated by MT and parts translated by a human who clearly was not a native of the target language.
 Both types were difficult to edit.
 However, there was one crucial difference: While the human-translated parts presented a horrendous style and many grammatical mistakes, the MT parts presented WRONG translations.
 In most cases, this is much worse.
 For instance, in the biomedical domain, tiny misunderstanding might lead to dreadful consequences.

 Conversely, many professional translators think or claim that MT is not ready for 2), and cut themselves from a very useful tool.
 We wholeheartedly adopted 2).
 We think there is much improvement needed, and it is possible (see below).
 We believe translators, like any professionals, need to take control of their tools.
 When a farmer works out their field, they use various technologies.
-But one rarely sees some third parties, completely unaware of what was done to the ground and how it was done, to come and evaluate the work.
+But one rarely sees some third parties, completely unaware of what was done to the ground and how it was done, coming and evaluating the work.
+They just buy the product.
 We think MT should be used by translators, not blindly, but in a controlled manner.
 Then, we will be able to learn from it, but also to help it grow to become an even more useful tool.

 How to use MT efficiently